-Gun buyback programs encourage individuals to turn in their firearms to authorized bodies; in return, they receive compensation.
+Gun buyback programs encourage individuals to turn in their unwanted guns to authorized bodies; in return, they receive compensation.
 Law enforcement and other authorized parties run gun buyback programs to reduce the number of assault weapons available in a community.

 Generally, gun buyback programs run on the principle of no questions asked.
 People turning over their firearms are not subject to any background checks or criminal inquiries.
 Depending on the program, they may not even have to submit any identifying information to the authority.
-It ensures people can turn in their weapons without being worried about legal hassles.
+That is to say, it ensures people can turn in their weapons without being worried about legal hassles.

 Goals of gun buyback programs